 May in Germany

 Germany sings when the cherry blossoms appear in bloom.
 Visitors and locals walk the flower-filled paths and enjoy one of the most beautiful months in Germany.
 This is just before peak season so prices have yet to spike and crowds are still fairly low.

-Events to check out: There are some premier events like Ertser Mai's chaotic celebrations of labor, the fireworks of the Rhine in Flames, rowdy parties for Father's Day, and the foodie delights of white asparagus (spargel) and fruit wines.
+Events to check out: There are some premier events like Erster Mai's chaotic celebrations of labor, the fireworks of the Rhine in Flames, rowdy parties for Father's Day, and the foodie delights of white asparagus (spargel) and fruit wines.